dickhfchan/kubernetes/k8s_kops_cluster.md

 once the env vars are set using a correct AWS secret and key, you can start managing your clusters, if you want to list the number of clusters on your state you can simple use.

+To create a cluster, please Follow [CREATE OR DESTROY](#create-or-destroy) to create the cluster.

 `kops get cluster`

 ```